-Thank you to all the parents who came to the RWI meetings last term.
-These gave information about the way we teach Phonics in Read Write Inc lessons.
-It also gave information about the Phonics Screening Check for Year 1 and some Year 2 children.
-See below for the Powerpoint that was shared.
-There is also a link to some Phonics Screening Check assessments from previous years.
+Phonics Meeting - You will get information about the way we teach Phonics in Read Write Inc lessons and information about the Phonics Screening Check for Year 1 and some Year 2 children.
+Please find the RWI Phonics Screening Check Assessment Powerpoint below.
+There is also a link to the RWI Parents Page and some Phonics Screening Check assessments from previous years.

 To teach phonics we use a scheme called 'Read Write Inc'.
 Children in Year R, 1 and some children in Year 2, 3 and 4 have been assessed and grouped according to their performance.
 Teachers and staff who help deliver Phonics are receiving up to date training both in the school and with experienced Read Write Inc trainers at other schools.
 Our aim is to deliver an even better phonics session each day that is fast paced and has a greater emphasis on Reading books in the Phonics lesson.

 The priority, as before, is on reading skills – children should be able identify the sound that a letter (or letters) makes and use this knowledge to blend sounds to make words and to segment words into their component sounds.
 Teaching children to write the letters that make the sounds is integrated into our daily phonics delivery.
 Daily lessons incorporate a range of resources, media and interactive activities.
 Each day, the children will revise previous learning and steadily build their phonic knowledge.